 The Thornhill development area has yet to start building units, and approximate unit counts are unknown.
-It's assumed that once Albion and Silver Valley are developed to 100% buildout near 2030, Thornhill will begin to get developed.
-To better plan, it's assumed that Thornhill will be developed similar to both Albion and Silver Valley, and as such will act as migration baselines for schools affected.
+It's assumed that once Albion and Silver Valley are developed to 100% buildout near 2030, Thornhill will begin development.
+Based on feedback received from the City of Maple Ridge, enrolment projections for 2030 to 2035 have been adjusted to 50% of enrolment trends observed in the first 5 development years of Silver Valley.